ace-design/adore/README.txt

 ## ADORE initial setup
 ####

   1. Set the ADORE_HOME environment variable in your ~/.bash_profile .
-You can
+You need
-     also add the bin directory in your PATH, so Adore will be available everywhere
+     to define a SWIPL_HOME variable to indicate where ADORE can find the Prolog engine on your computer.
+You can also add the bin directory in your PATH, so ADORE will be available everywhere.

-ADORE_HOME=/Users/mosser/repositories/adore
+SWIPL_HOME='/opt/local/bin/'
+ADORE_HOME=/absolute/path/to/adore
 PATH=$ADORE_HOME/bin:$PATH
 export ADORE_HOME PATH

-  2. Edit the $ADORE_HOME/bin/adore.sh shell script, and set the SWIPL_HOME variable.
-SWIPL_HOME='/opt/local/bin/'

-  3. check $ADORE_HOME/prolog/src/config.pl and adapt it to your settings
+  2. check $ADORE_HOME/prolog/src/config.pl and adapt it to your settings:

   - debugSubscription(channel): print debug info at runtime for the given channel.
-Channels should be commented in normal usage
+All facts should be commented in normal usage.

   - adore2png: these parameters deal with the ADORE -> Graph transformation
     - exec: path to the 'dot' executable.
 It can defines some parameters